awsdocs/aws-ruby-developer-guide/doc_source/cloud9-ruby.md

 # Using AWS Cloud9 with the AWS SDK for Ruby<a name="cloud9-ruby"></a>

 You can use AWS Cloud9 with the AWS SDK for Ruby to write and run your Ruby code using just a browser\.
 AWS Cloud9 includes tools such as a code editor and terminal\.
 Because the AWS Cloud9 IDE is cloud based, you can work on your projects from your office, home, or anywhere using an internet\-connected machine\.
-For general information about AWS Cloud9, see the \.
+For general information about AWS Cloud9, see the AWS Cloud9 User Guide\.

 Follow these instructions to set up AWS Cloud9 with the AWS SDK for Ruby:
 +  [Step 1: Set up Your AWS Account to Use AWS Cloud9](#cloud9-ruby-account)